toddhorner/AFT/states/PA.md

     Board membership consists of gubernatorial and legislative appointees, as well as cabinet secretaries.

-2. The PE Dept. of Community and Economic Development has a [Community Planning Section](http://dced.pa.gov/housing-and-development/community-planning/), which work collaboratively with the State Planning Board and provides assistance to local jurisdictions.
+2. The PA Dept. of Community and Economic Development has a [Community Planning Section](http://dced.pa.gov/housing-and-development/community-planning/), which work collaboratively with the State Planning Board and provides assistance to local jurisdictions.
+It publishes the [State Land Use and Growth Management Report](http://dced.pa.gov/download/state-land-use-growth-management-report-2015/?wpdmdl=65493) every 5 years.
-3. The PE Dept. of Environmental Protection also

 ####  State Plan for Agriculture